rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 1. The join condition is that all pairs of attributes from the two relations having a common name are equated, and there are no other conditions.
 2. One of each pair of equated attributes is projected out.

 The SQL natural join behaves exactly this way.
-Keywords `NATURAL JOIN` appear between the realtions to express the $\bowtie$ operator.
-We migh write:
+Keywords `NATURAL JOIN` appear between the relations to express the $\bowtie$ operator.
+We might write:

 ```sql
     MovieStar NATURAL JOIN MovieExec;